 While walking through the cave, visitors feel like they are being transported to different environments.
 Some sections seem like a forest of crystal trees, while others seem like underground mountain ranges and even cities.
 The strange formations can sometimes seem unworldly.
 Many of the formations have taken on recognizable shapes of mythological creatures, or natural images.
 There is one formation that even looks like Santa Claus with his sack on his back.
 Due to the darkness of the cave, it is quite difficult to get a photograph that can express the same feeling as actually being there.

 The cave is over 240 meters in length and it takes visitors approximately one hour to walk through the entire cave.
 The cave's route is U-shaped and the exit and entrance are very near each other.
 There are over 70 ancient stone inscriptions that can be found in the cave.
 They are travelogues and poems written by Tang Dynasty literati who visited the cave and found it so beautiful that they wanted to leave their thoughts behind for future generations of visitors.

 Visitors to Guilin definitely do not want to miss Reed Flute Cave.
 It is a magical place with so much to see that always makes visitors feel like there was something they missed.
 It is one of the highlights of any trip to Guilin.

 Guilin Featured Tour Packages

 Guilin China is well-known for its dramatic Karst topography, the picturesque natural skyline of Guilin City, the limpid Li River, and the "global village" Yangshuo.
-At Longsheng County, Longji Terraced Rice Fields extends to as far as eyes can reach.
+In Longsheng County, Longji Terraced Rice Fields extends as far as eyes can reach.

 Want to see the best of Guilin?
-China Odyssey Tours provide all kinds of tours in Guilin.
+China Odyssey Tours provides all kinds of tours in Guilin.
 We provide both pre-designed city tour packages and flexible tailor-made tours.